GGFHF/TOA/README.md

 implements the most appropriate workflow for the experiment they are analyzing; iii) view statistics and graphics of results;  and iv) track the status of processes during execution.

-Refer to the TOA-manual.pdf in the "Package" folder for installation instructions, a description of the software and examples of use.
+Refer to the TOA manual (https://github.com/GGFHF/TOA/blob/master/Package/TOA-manual.pdf) for installation instructions, a description of the software and examples of use.

 This software has been developed by: